Monster682/LangChain_LLM_OpenAI/README.md

 1. Clone the repository:
    git clone https://github.com/your-username/your-repo.git
    cd your-repo
-Create and activate a virtual environment: python -m venv venv source venv/bin/activate
+2-Create and activate a virtual environment:
+3-python -m venv venv
+4-source venv/bin/activate

 #Install the required packages:
 pip install -r requirements.txt
 Create a .env file in the root directory and add your API keys:
 OPENAI_API_KEY=your_openai_api_key
 LANGCHAIN_API_KEY=your_langchain_api_key

-Usage
+#Usage
 1-Run the Streamlit application:
 2-Open the app in your browser at http://localhost:8501.
 3-Input a topic or query, and the chatbot will provide a response.